baselime/docs/oac/cdk/quick-start.md

 ## Configuration

 Initialise the Baselime CDK with your Baselime API Key.

+Get your API Key from the [Baselime console](https://console.baselime.io).
+Make sure to select an `Admin` API Key.
+Admin API keys have the permissions to create resources in your Baselime account.

 ```typescript # :icon-code: index.ts
 import { Baselime } from "@baselime/cdk";